apache/mxnet/docs/static_site/src/pages/api/developer_guide/profiling.md

 # Profiling

-Apache MXNet provides memory [profiler]({{"/api/python/docs/api/mxnet/profiler/index.html" | relative_url }}) which is way to access what is happening under the hood during runtime.
-The common scenario is you want to use the profiler for your hybridized model and visual the outputs via `chrome://tracing`.
+Apache MXNet provides memory [profiler]({{"/api/python/docs/api/mxnet/profiler/index.html" | relative_url }}) which is a way to access what is happening under the hood during runtime.
+The common scenario is you want to use the profiler for your hybridized model and visualize the outputs via `chrome://tracing`.
 Here are the steps you need to do:

 1. Configure the profiler
 2. `set_state('run')` before the model is defined